 Halo: Reach is a sci-fi fantasy first-person shooter developed by Bungie and published by Microsoft for the Xbox 360 on September 14, 2010.

 The fourth game in the main Halo series (after Halo 3), Halo: Reach is a direct prequel to Halo: Combat Evolved and chronicles the Covenant invasion of the planet Reach (a human colony world that served as the nexus for the United Nations Space Command) in the late summer of 2552.
 Players control the customizable SPARTAN-312, also known as "Noble Six", in an elite team of SPARTAN-II and SPARTAN-III super-soldiers known as Noble Team.
 It is the last game in the series to be developed by Bungie, as future development went to 343 Industries.
+An enhanced version of the game was later included in the Halo: The Master Chief Collection compilation for the Xbox One and PC.

 The game brought various additions and changes to Halo 3's gameplay mechanics.
 Some aspects were returned to their Halo: Combat Evolved roots (namely the removal of dual-wielding and the return of the health/shield system).
 The deploayable equipment system was replaced with unique rechargable "Armor Abilities" and players can now perform a unique assassination animation.
 Armor customization options have been revamped, adding more customization options and allowing players to purchase new armor sets with "credits" (cR, earned through playing the game).
 New features include gametype-specific loadouts, distinct gameplay differences when playing as Elites, and space combat (in the Campaign only).
 A revamped version of Firefight mode from Halo 3: ODST was also included.